pommicket/autosdf/README.md

 - Ctrl+C to copy SDF to clipboard, Ctrl+V to paste SDF from clipboard.
 On Linux if you close the application the clipboard contents will be lost (thanks a lot X11).
 - F to go fullscreen
+- F10 to take a screenshot (will be saved to a folder called `screenshots`)
 - Escape to quit
 - You can use Shift to move faster and Ctrl to move slower.